MasDennis/rajawali3d.org/src/content/getting-started/0.9/23-custom-vertex-shader/index.md

 	vColor = vec4(directionVec, 1.0);
 }
 ```
-Notice that a nice effect can be created by using the normalized direction vector as the current vertex’s color
+Notice that a nice effect can be created by using the normalized direction vector as the current vertex's color

-Here’s what it looks like ([YouTube video](http://www.youtube.com/watch?v=LNKLIfgfjZ4&feature=player_embedded)):
+Here's what it looks like ([YouTube video](http://www.youtube.com/watch?v=LNKLIfgfjZ4&feature=player_embedded)):

 ![Vertex Shader Blog](http://www.rozengain.com/files/rajawali/rajawali-vertex-shader-blob.jpg)